 What consumers should know before they install a central cooling systems.

-repaired or replaced.
+be repaired or replaced.
 Additionally, the rise of summer heat also means a rise in electric bills.
-One of the most expensive appliances you’ll purchase
+One of the most expensive appliances you’ll

-for a home is a central cooling system (only to be rivaled by the heating system).
-Finding the right central cooling system for your home is largely
+purchase for a home is a central cooling system (only to be rivaled by the heating system).
+Finding the right central cooling system for your home

 The beauty of a central air conditioning system is that it can distribute cool air through the whole house as opposed to window units which are

-utility bill.
+monthly utility bill.
 If new or modified duct work is required, then your initial investment will rise.
-Central air conditioning units also vary in size and efficiency.
+Central air conditioning units also vary in size and

 Choosing the right unit for your home will largely depend on the contractor you choose because he will determine the capacity required.
 A good